AhmetEminSaglik/Phone_Server_Project/README.md

 ![1.png](https://github.com/AhmetEminSaglik/PhoneProject_2/blob/master/Images%20from%20Application/1.png)

--When we go through to "Registered Number" in "2" phone it is empty.
+- When we go through to "Registered Number" in "2" phone it is empty.
 We did not add any number.
 Then Let's go "Add Number"  in "1" phone
 ![2.png](https://github.com/AhmetEminSaglik/PhoneProject_2/blob/master/Images%20from%20Application/2.png)

 - We see "Name", "Surname" and "Phone No".
 I wrote some informations to here.